esna-technlogies/beestock-api/README.md

-- Working with the vagrant box :
+## Working with the vagrant box

 - Provision and boot the machine :

         vagrant up

 - To connect with the vagrant box via SSH at any time:

         vagrant ssh

 - To get out of the vagrant box, you can use any of : logout or exit linux commands.

 - To shutdown the vagrant machine (highly recommended every time you'e done with the development and when you'e about to shutdown or restart your laptop or PC)

         vagrant halt

+## Preparing the web server

 - In your development/containers/nginx/site.conf specify the server_name directive and other configuration of the web server.